minio/docs/source/reference/minio-mc/mc-mirror.rst

    Exclude object(s) in the :mc-cmd:`~mc mirror SOURCE` path that match the specified object name pattern.

-.. mc-cmd:: --fake
+.. mc-cmd:: --dry-run

-   Perform a fake mirror operation.
-Use this operation to perform validate that the :mc:`mc mirror` operation will only mirror the desired objects or buckets.
+   Perform a mock mirror operation.
+   Use this operation to test that the :mc:`mc mirror` operation will only mirror the desired objects or buckets.

 .. mc-cmd:: md5